Should you disclose your Flippa auction reserve as a buyer?

 Reserve is the minimum price a seller is ready to sell the site for.
 Once the reserve is met the highest bid will win the auction and the seller will be required to complete the sale.
-If the bidding didn’t reach the reserve there neither the seller nor the highest bidder have to proceed with the deal.
+If the bidding didn’t reach the reserve there neither the seller nor the highest bidder has to proceed with the deal.

 Seller’s Perspective on the Reserve Price

 Yet all the buyers want to know the reserve before bidding and more than half of the potential bidders are likely to ask for it – either through a private message or on the listing comments.
 So it is a question you should be prepared to answer as a seller.
 Most sellers choose to either disclose the reserve or reply that it should stay private.
 Another alternative is to provide some indication to the buyers of the reserve range.
 It’s an acceptable practice in most other auction sites.
-For example Sedo.com – the biggest domains auction site – automatically shows the reserve range for all auctions.
-This way the prospective buyer can know that for example the reserve for riah.com is in the 5,000 – 9,999 USD range and the reserve for bore.com is in the 10,000 – 24,999 USD range.
-An alternative acceptable way to provide the buyer an idea of the reserve is to name a more general range like mid $x,xxx, which mean the reserve could be $5k, or it can be $7k, or even $2500.
+For example, Sedo.com – the biggest domain auction site – automatically shows the reserve range for all auctions.
+This way the prospective buyer can know that for example, the reserve for riah.com is in the 5,000 – 9,999 USD range and the reserve for bore.com is in the 10,000 – 24,999 USD range.
+An alternative acceptable way to provide the buyer an idea of the reserve is to name a more general range like mid $x,xxx, which means the reserve could be $5k, or it can be $7k, or even $2500.
 The seller can also reply that the reserve is very close to the current bidding, or quite far from it.

-Flippa recommend setting the reserve to the lowest price you’re ready to accept to sell the site and that is usually very true as once the reserve is met other buyers will be more interested in bidding, which may cause more bids and a higher selling price than otherwise.
+Flippa recommends setting the reserve to the lowest price you’re ready to accept to sell the site and that is usually very true as once the reserve is met other buyers will be more interested in bidding, which may cause more bids and a higher selling price than otherwise.
 The only case when I wouldn’t recommend setting a lower reserve is if you believe there is only a small number of buyers who would make higher bids, so it’s unlikely to cause any sort of bidding frenzy.
-With very high value sites, or specific niche sites, sites that require a certain set of skills and experience to manage, and expertise in that niche, you are frequently likely to only get one highly interested buyer (or none, when you’d have to relist).
-In that case having a higher reserve will ensure you’re getting a good price.
-But be careful this is a double edged sword – more often having a higher reserve will lead to it not getting met.
-Keep in mind that usually relisted auctions end at a lower prices, similar to how houses that were on the market for a longer period of time lose value in the eyes of the buyers.
+With very high-value sites, or specific niche sites, sites that require a certain set of skills and experience to manage, and expertise in that niche, you are frequently likely to only get one highly interested buyer (or none, when you’d have to relist).
+In that case, having a higher reserve will ensure you’re getting a good price.
+But be careful this is a double-edged sword – more often having a higher reserve will lead to it not getting met.
+Keep in mind that usually relisted auctions end at a lower price, similar to how houses that were on the market for a longer period of time lose value in the eyes of the buyers.

 Buyer’s Perspective on the Reserve Price